Raven Mocker: Stories

-In Fiction
+In fiction

 Manly Wade Wellman featured Raven Mockers in his novel The Old Gods Waken (1979), where they are among the creatures encountered by Silver John in Appalachian folklore.

 Scott Nicholson portrayed beings similar to Raven Mockers in his novel They Hunger (2007), set in a gorge resembling the Linville Gorge Wilderness in Appalachia.

 P.C.
 Cast depicted Raven Mockers as antagonists in her House of Night series.
 In this series, they are the "spirit" children of the fallen angel Kalona and human women, possessing the ability to steal the lives of those near death.

 Raven Mockers also appear in The Curse of the Raven Mocker by Marly Youmans, where the protagonist, Adanta, seeks to stop a figure resembling a Raven Mocker to save her mother.

 A Raven Mocker is the main antagonist in "Evil in the Night," episode 57 of Walker, Texas Ranger, where it is depicted as a medicine man with shape-shifting abilities and the power to cause hallucinations in his victims.

 In Faith Hunter's Jane Yellowrock series, Raven Mockers are mentioned in connection with the protagonist, a skinwalker of Cherokee heritage.

 The Raven Mocker is an antagonist in the series Mountain Monsters.

+A RAVEN'S CALL - Cherokee Indian Horror Short Film produced by Mad Crab Productions features a Raven Mocker.